RentadroneCL/docs/docs/DETECTION_MODELS.md

 ---
 id: detection_models
-title: Detection Models
+title: Photovoltaic Fault Detector
-sidebar_label: Models
+sidebar_label: Photovoltaic Fault Detector
 ---

 Deep learning application for fault detection in photovoltaic plants.
 Trained detection models that point out where the panel faults are by using radiometric thermal infrared pictures, as well as a tutorial on how to use these algorithms in your own thermal photos.
 It also shows a step by step to train these models with its own database, in order to properly adjust the model to its particularity.